RockSat-X/RockSatX_2026_Electrical/git_crashcourse.md

 but for now,
 know that it is just a barrier for quality control.

-What we should be doing instead is not make commits on the `main` branch which has this rule, so we first undo our commit (this will not delete your work).
+To get around this,
+we first undo our commit that we just did.
+Don't worry, this will not delete your work.

 <p align="center"><kbd><img src="./misc/GUI_Undoing_Commit.jpg" width="80%"></kbd></p>

-Then make a new branch.
+We then make a new branch;
+this is where we'll put our commit instead.

 <p align="center"><kbd><img src="./misc/GUI_Creating_New_Branch.jpg" width="80%"></kbd></p>

-Give this branch a name;
+Give your new branch a name;
 what it is doesn't really matter just as long it's unique (e.g. `{yourname}-main`).

 <p align="center"><kbd><img src="./misc/GUI_Naming_New_Branch.jpg" width="80%"></kbd></p>